aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 When we debug with valet there is an issue where when we launch the debugger we breaking in the laravel valet server.php file before getting to the controller action.

+The debugger stops in the `~/.composer/vendor/laravel/valet/server.php` file in my Valet composer installation on the line:

+`define('VALET_HOME_PATH', posix_getpwuid(fileowner(__FILE__))['dir'].'/.config/valet');`

 If we hit the resume debugging button we will continue executing as normal.

-## Setup PHPUnit
+## Setup PHPUnit for running or debugging Laravel tests

-Set phpunit script path to be able to run tests from phpstorm

-open the laravel project
+Open your laravel project in php storm

-open project settings:
-cmd+comma

-select:
-php > phpunit

-select:
-'use custom loader'

-paste in the path in the 'path to script' text box ~/zdev/laravel/myproject/vendor/autoload.php

-Now while we are in a specific file focused we can select run to run tests by right clicking in class or method
+Just as we did in the previous section From application menu select `run > edit configurations` to open run/debug configuration dialog box again.

+select the phpunit node in the left pane and click the plus sign to add a new phpunit configuration.

+In the right side panel:

+Give the configution a name.
+I give the name `test`

+select the `Define in the configuration file` radio button under the `test server` section

+Check the `use alternative configuration file` checkbox

+Browse to your laravel project root directory and select the `phpunit.xml` file

+The preferred debug engine dropdown should have XDebug selected if `XDebug` was installed and configured as specified in previous sections.

+click OK to save the configuration and close the dialog

+To run or debug tests use the `run > run` or `run > debug` menu items from the phpstorm application menu.
+This will run all the tests.

+To run individual or sets of tests, the test results node can be expanded to show more granular tests that can be executed by right clicking on the node.

+When using the `run > debug` menu, any breakpoint set in the test code or application code will be hit.

+> Note: when debugging the tests and the test complete, the test results will be in the console panel of the debugger window.

 ## Setting search scopes

-For PhpStorm to seach composer vendor folder
+For PhpStorm to search composer vendor folder

 configured/initialized composer for my PHP project.
 Now All folders in my /vendor directory are listed as "library root" and are not searched when using "Find In Path..."